zju3dv/4K4D/readme.md

 ### Running Instant-NGP+T

 We extend Instant-NGP to be time-aware, as a baseline method.
-With the data preparation is completed, we've got a `images` folder and a pair of `intri.yml` and `extri.yml` file, we can run the l3mhet model.
+With the data preparation completed, we've got a `images` folder and a pair of `intri.yml` and `extri.yml` files, we can run the l3mhet model.
-Note that this model is not built for dynamics scenes, we train it here mainly for extracting initialization point clouds and computing a tighter bounding box.
+Note that this model is not built for dynamic scenes, we train it here mainly for extracting initialization point clouds and computing a tighter bounding box.
 Similar procedures can be applied to other datasets if such initialization is required.

 We need to write a config file for this model
 1. Write the data-folder-related stuff inside configs/datasets.
-Just copy paste [`configs/datasets/enerf_outdoor/actor1_4_subseq.yaml`](configs/datasets/enerf_outdoor/actor1_4_subseq.yaml) and modify the `data_root` and `bounds` (bounding box), or maybe add a camera near far threshold.
+Just copy and paste [`configs/datasets/enerf_outdoor/actor1_4_subseq.yaml`](configs/datasets/enerf_outdoor/actor1_4_subseq.yaml) and modify the `data_root` and `bounds` (bounding box), or maybe add a camera near far threshold.
 2. Write the experiment config inside configs/exps.
-Just copy paste [`configs/exps/l3mhet/l3mhet_actor1_4_subseq.yaml`](configs/exps/l3mhet/l3mhet_actor1_4_subseq.yaml) and modify the `dataset` related line in `configs`.
+Just copy and paste [`configs/exps/l3mhet/l3mhet_actor1_4_subseq.yaml`](configs/exps/l3mhet/l3mhet_actor1_4_subseq.yaml) and modify the `dataset` related line in `configs`.

 ```shell
 # With your config files ready, you can run the following command to train the model